 At Nottingham Free School we have 4 designated safeguarding leads, they are Kay Gray (Lead designated officer), Jenny Brown (Lead designated officer), Jodie Harnan (designated officer) and Susan Seymour (designated officer).
 Our designated Governor for Child Protection is Kul S Ghattaora.

 As a team, we recognise our responsibilities for safeguarding children and protecting them from harm.
 We follow the procedures set out by the Nottinghamshire Safeguarding Children Board (NSCB) and take account of guidance issued by the DfE.
 All these procedures are set out in our safeguarding policy.
+Please the information tab, policies for our latest safeguarding policy.

 Please click to download our quick guides to safeguarding and Prevent at Nottingham Free School.
 These leaflets for parents are sent out by email and paper copies are available from school reception.
 More information is given below.